 Entering the Right Information

 Add in the four numbers (i.e., 1987 or 2000).
 Most sites also have a bond diagram.
-This will help you find the abovementioned info to learn the worth of savings bond.
+This will help you find the abovementioned info to learn the worth of savings bonds.

 After entering the data, just press calculate.
 To create an inventory, just repeat the process.
 They will be listed together.